MrFoxPro/serde-ts/readme.md

 This repository contains Serde <-> TypeScript code generator and typescript library for runtime encoding/decoding.
 NOTE: Upstream serde-generate [wasn't properly tested for bincode 2](https://github.com/zefchain/serde-reflection/issues/69), use with caution

+Example usage can be found in `suite` dir.

 ## JavaScript benchamrks.
 Enter nix development shell and run
 ```sh